greed2411/PDFtools/README.md

 # merger
-Script to merge PDFs ( Linux and macOS only )
+Script to merge PDFs ( Works on all platforms )

 ### Dependency